 Dacians and Sarmatians: Reliefs on Trajan’s Trophy at Adamclisi, Romania (early second century CE)

-Citation with stable link: Philip A. Harland, 'Dacians and Sarmatians: Reliefs on Trajan’s Trophy at Adamclisi, Romania (early second century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 16, 2023, http://philipharland.com/Blog/?p=7575.
+Citation with stable link: Philip A. Harland, 'Dacians and Sarmatians: Reliefs on Trajan’s Trophy at Adamclisi, Romania (early second century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 29, 2023, https://philipharland.com/Blog/?p=7575.

 Photo by Cristian Chirita

-Comments: Like the so-called “Column of Trajan” in Rome, this monument was set up to advertise the emperor’s subjugation of the Dacian kingdom (which would have involved a variety of peoples), but in the conquered territory.
-Northern peoples are prominent in many of the pieces.
-Various scenes depict clashes between Roman legionaries and fighters among northern peoples, particularly Dacians but perhaps also Sarmatians or other peoples.
+Various scenes depict clashes between Roman legionaries and fighters among these northern peoples.
 The depiction of the defeated peoples in the metopes follows a similar pattern to the depiction of northern peoples elsewhere, who are often pictured with thick hair and significant beards.
 Also somewhat common options for depicting clothing of northerners are the baggy trousers (of the kneeling combatant) and cloak (of the prisoner).
 The main thing is they need to look different from Romans.

 Particularly noteworthy is the everyday depiction of a northern family in a wagon, which signals the nomadic lifestyle of some northerners, including the Sarmatians (sometimes enveloped within the etic category of “Scythians”) who may be in mind in this case.